skuep/AIOC/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F2F415AKJV)

 # AIOC
-This is the Ham Radio *All-in-one-Cable*. **It is currently still being tested!** Please read this README carefully before ordering anything.
+This is the Ham Radio *All-in-one-Cable*.
+It has been in testing stage for a long time, but so far no dealbreaking issues have been found so it is pretty safe to build it.
+Still, please read this README carefully before ordering anything.

 ![AIOC with Wouxun and Direwolf](doc/images/k1-aioc-wouxun.jpg?raw=true "AIOC with Wouxun and Direwolf")